Holy Musical B@man!: Act 1

 The show opens with young billionaire Bruce Wayne witnessing his parents get mugged and shot by a nameless villain.
 As he grows up, Bruce vows to seek out and destroy evil so that what happened to him will never happen again, deciding to dress up as a giant bat and fight crime as the masked vigilante "Batman" ("Holy Musical B@man!").
 Batman is universally loved by the citizens of Gotham City for being a dark and angsty anti-hero.
 This is despite the fact that Batman irrationally hates them all, holding the people of Gotham responsible for letting his parents die and considering them all (potential) criminals.
-After a final battle with his nemesis, The Joker, in which the villain falls to his death, Batman partakes in a ceremony to receive the Key To The City from Commissioner Gordon, but clashes with Superman, a smug and all-powerful superhero from Metropolis who constantly upstages Batman (but is secretly jealous of his popularity).
+After a final battle with his nemesis, The Joker, in which the villain falls to his death, Batman partakes in a ceremony to receive the key to the city from Commissioner Gordon, but clashes with Superman, a superhero from Metropolis who constantly upstages Batman.
 After leaving the ceremony in a huff and arriving home, Batman comes to the realization that he doesn't have any real friends, and fires his loyal butler Alfred after he discovers that he was pretending to be Lucius Fox.
 Alfred immediately returns disguised as "O'Malley, the Irish butler" and both he and Batman lament ("Dark, Sad, Lonely, Knight").
 Superman, also feeling lonely due to his lack of popularity, calls Batman and leaves an apologetic voicemail, inviting him to an upcoming battle with Solomon Grundy that he's trying to organize with other heroes.

 The Council of Rogues, a group of Gotham's most famous super-villains - The Penguin, Catwoman, Poison Ivy, Scarecrow, Mr. Freeze and the Riddler - meet to discuss how Batman is foiling all of their crimes ("Rogues Are We").
 After a brief interruption from Two-Face, who is promptly refused membership on the council by the other annoyed villains, Sweet Tooth, the newest villain in town, arrives and swiftly seizes control of the Rogues.
 He then hatches a plan to rouse every villain in Gotham, no matter how lame or derivative, and kill Batman by overwhelming him with sheer numbers ("Rogues Are We (Reprise)").
 Batman is crying in his room when Alfred introduces him to a visitor: the orphaned acrobat Dick Grayson.
 Batman and Dick realize they have a lot in common and quickly strike up a friendship.
 Bruce reveals his secret identity as Batman, to which Dick reveals that he wishes to become his sidekick, Robin.
-Together they set out and take on the hordes of lame new villains plaguing Gotham, both happier than they have ever been. ("Dynamic Duet").
+Together they set out and take on the hordes of new villains plaguing Gotham, both happier than they have ever been. ("Dynamic Duet").